seankross/tangled-up-in-blue/lyrics.md

 Early one morning the sun was shining
-And he was laying in bed
+I was laying in bed
 Wondering if she'd changed at all
 If her hair was still red
-Her folks they said their lives together
+Her folks they said our lives together
 Sure was going to be rough
 They never did like Mama's homemade dress
 Papa's bankbook wasn't big enough
-And he was standing on the side of the road
+And I was standing on the side of the road
-Rain falling on his shoes
+Rain falling on my shoes
-Heading out for the Old East Coast
+Heading out for the East Coast
-Lord knows he's paid some dues
+Lord knows I've paid some dues
 Getting through
 Tangled up in blue

-She was married when they first met
+She was married when we first met
 Soon to be divorced
-He helped her out of a jam, I guess
+I helped her out of a jam, I guess
-But he used a little too much force
+But I used a little too much force
-And they drove that car as far as they could
+We drove that car as far as we could
 Abandoned it out West
-And split up on a dark sad night
+Split up on a dark sad night
 Both agreeing it was best
-And she turned around to look at him
+She turned around to look at me
-As he was walking away
+As I was walking away
-She said "This can't be the end
+I heard her say over my shoulder
-We'll meet on another day, on the avenue"
+"We'll meet again someday, on the avenue"
 Tangled up in blue

-He had a job in the great north woods
+I had a job in the great north woods
 Working as a cook for a spell
-But he never liked it all that much
+But I never did like it all that much
 And one day the ax just fell
-So he drifted down to L.A
+So I drifted down to New Orleans
-Where he reckoned to try his luck
+Where I lucky was to be employed
-Working for a while in an airplane plant
+Working for a while on a fishing boat
-Loading cargo onto a truck
+Right outside of Delacroix
-But all the while he was alone
+But all the while I was alone
 The past was close behind
-He seen a lot of women
+I seen a lot of women
-But she never escaped his mind
+But she never escaped my mind
-And he just grew
+And I just grew
 Tangled up in blue

 She was working in a topless place